stackfoundation/sandbox/README.md

 ```
 go get -u github.com/jteeuwen/go-bindata/...
+cd core
 go-bindata -nomemcopy -o pkg/minikube/assets/assets.go -pkg assets ./out/localkube ./out/cli.zip deploy/addons/...
 ```

-For macOS builds, you should also include an additional driver as an embedded artifact (from the releases page [here](https://github.com/zchee/docker-machine-driver-xhyve/releases)):
+For macOS builds, you should also include an additional driver as an embedded artifact (from the releases page [here](https://github.com/zchee/docker-machine-driver-xhyve/releases)) and include it in the go-bindata command:

 ```
+cd core
 go-bindata -nomemcopy -o pkg/minikube/assets/assets.go -pkg assets ./out/localkube ./out/docker-machine-driver-xhyve ./out/cli.zip deploy/addons/...
 ```

 After the project dependencies have been "vendor'ed" and the embedded resources generated, run the following to build Sandbox:
+_(Remember to unset the environment variables `GOOS` and `GOARCH` if you set them for building localkube)_

 ```
 go build github.com/stackfoundation/sandbox/core